 Two Medieval Monarchs

-Eleanor of Aquitaine - Our best white wine
+Eleanor of Aquitaine - Our Best White Wine

 This is a classic Graves style Bordeaux blend of white grapes.
 Graves is the oldest appellation of the Bordeaux region, dating back to Eleanor of Aquitaine's time.
 Ours is made using the finest French oak barrels.
 It is 100% barrel fermented and is aged for approximately 9 months before bottling.
 It is a hand-crafted wine choosing the very best of our certified organic estate grown Semillon and Sauvignon Blanc grapes of the harvest.
 A very complex wine, some say this is "the white wine for red wine lovers."
-It pairs very well with smoked oysters, balck olives and cheese as appetizers, Japanese food, including teriyaki and sushi.
+It pairs very well with smoked oysters, black olives and cheese as appetizers, Japanese food, including teriyaki and sushi.

-Eleanor of Aquitaine - Queen of two countries
+Eleanor of Aquitaine - Queen of Two Countries

-Thus, her inheritance (including the Bordeaux region of France, then calle Aquitaine) passed to the English Crown.
+Thus, her inheritance (including the Bordeaux region of France, then called Aquitaine) passed to the English Crown.
 She wanted to serve the wine she grew up with to the royal courts, so began importing Bordeaux wine to England.
-By all accounts this marriage was as stormy as her first, though it bought her two sons.
+By all accounts this marriage was as stormy as her first, though it brought her two sons.
 Eleanor instigated a revolt with her sons against her husband and spent more than 20 years locked in a tower until Henry's death.
 She then lived out her days in the court of her son, Richard the Lion-Heart.
 In 1995 we started naming our blended white wine after Eleanor to celebrate that she really started the international wine trade with Bordeaux wine, the original home of all the grapes we grow.